bradyhouse/house/fiddles/aws/route53/route53-register-domain-lab.md

 Short lab outlining how to register a new domain on Route 53.
 For this, one I simply watched the the video.
-Note, see the [EC2 Serverless Webpage Lab](../ec2/ec2-serverless-webpage-lab.md) for a step-by-step recipe for registering a domain name.
+Note, see the [EC2 Serverless Webpage Lab](../ec2/ec2-serverless-webpage-lab.md) for a step-by-step recipe on how to register a `*.ninja` domain name on Route 53.

 ## Video Link